bitbetterde/mail-forwarder-as-new/README.md

-# Mail Forwarder
+# Mail Forwarder (as New)

-A Node.js application that automatically forwards emails from one email account to another using IMAP and SMTP protocols.
+A Node.js application that automatically forwards emails from one email account to another using IMAP and SMTP protocols (as a new mail).
+This allows us to forward emails to a single mail address, which is whitelisted at an external provider.
+This way, we can just forward mails to a common address instead of adding the whitelisted address to every client.

 ## Features